Here are part -4 of the series Top 100 Hyperion Essbase Interview questions

 Oracle Process Manager and Notification Server (Oracle Process Manager and Notification

 Server) enables you to monitor and control the Essbase Agent process.
 You add Essbase Agent information to the opmn.xml file to enable OPMN to start, stop, and restart the agent using the OPMN command-line interface.
 OPMN can automatically restart the Essbase Agent when it became unresponsive, terminates unexpectedly, or becomes unreachable as determined by ping and notification operations

 86) What is active-active clustering?

-Active-active Essbase clusters is the cluster of Essbase .it support high availability and load balancing.
+Active-active Essbase clusters are the cluster of Essbase.it supports high availability and load balancing.
 So, all the Essbase nodes are serving the request.
 An active-active Essbase cluster supports read-only operations on the databases and should be used only for reporting.
 Because active-active Essbase clusters do not support data write-back or outline modification, and they do not manage database replication tasks such as synchronizing the changes in one database across all databases in the cluster, they do not support Planning.